Anthony Scaramucci

-Anthony Scaramucci (/ˌskærəˈmuːtʃi/ SKARR-ə-MOO-chee; born January 6, 1964) is an American lawyer, financier, and broadcaster who briefly served as the White House communications director from July 21 to July 31, 2017.
+Anthony Scaramucci (/ˌskærəˈmuːtʃi/ SKARR-ə-MOO-chee; born January 6, 1964) is an American financier and broadcaster who briefly served as the White House communications director from July 21 to July 31, 2017.

 Scaramucci worked at Goldman Sachs's investment banking, equities, and private wealth management divisions between 1989 and 1996.
 After leaving Goldman Sachs, he founded Oscar Capital Management, and in 2005, he founded the investment firm SkyBridge Capital.

 On July 21, 2017, Scaramucci was appointed White House Communications Director.
 Days into the job, Scaramucci provoked controversy after launching a strongly worded attack on members of the Trump administration, including an interview with The New Yorkers Ryan Lizza that he believed was off the record.
 Ten days after his appointment, he was dismissed by President Donald Trump, at the recommendation of the new White House Chief of Staff, John F. Kelly.
-He has since been critical of Trump in the media and voiced his support for Joe Biden and Kamala Harris in the 2020 and 2024 elections.
+He has since been critical of Trump in the media and voiced his support for Joe Biden and Kamala Harris in the 2020 and 2024 elections, respectively.

 Early life

 Scaramucci was born into an Italian-American family on January 6, 1964, on Long Island, New York, where he was raised in Port Washington.
 He is the son of Marie DeFeo Scaramucci and Alexander Scaramucci, who was a crane operator.
 His paternal grandfather, Alessandro Scaramucci, immigrated to the United States from Gualdo Tadino, Umbria.
-He had a middle-class upbringing and was the first generation of his family to attend college.
+He had a working-class / lower middle class (according to US definitions) upbringing and was the first generation of his family to attend college.
 He has an older brother, David, and a sister, Susan.
 Scaramucci graduated in 1982 from Paul D. Schreiber Senior High School in Port Washington, where he served as student council president.
 He earned a B.A. in economics at Tufts University and a J.D. at Harvard Law School.
 Scaramucci credits his time and education at Harvard Law School as a springboard for his career in finance.
 He has never practiced law and went to work at Goldman Sachs directly after graduating.